alphagov/govuk-rfcs/rfc-164-retire-email-alert-monitoring-as-a-separate-app.md

 email-alert-monitoring is a stand-alone app run as a cronjob (currently on Jenkins, although it's being moved over to EKS).
 It's designed to confirm that medical and travel alert emails have been sent out on time, and supports an SLA.
 It's clearly critical that we have some way of knowing that these alerts have gone out, but the current system has a number of problems:

-- It relies on a slightly heath-robinson collection of google accounts
+- It relies on a slightly Heath Robinson collection of google accounts
 - Its method of matching alerts to emails is brittle
 - False alarms well outnumber valid alarms (which causes annoying on-call pages)
 - It's not entirely clear how actionable the valid alarms are